averkoc/lxprivate/docs/drafts/policy.md

+---
+title: ""
+layout: default
+---

-##  Workshop Report Policy: Partnering for Success
+##  Workshop Report Policy: Partnering for Success (by AI)

 This policy is designed to ensure a fair, efficient, and timely feedback process for **all** students.
 By setting clear standards, we can focus less on administrative corrections and more on your learning.